Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

-Proven Training Methods for Dogs That Are Afraid of Fireworks
+Methods That Help a Dog Afraid of Fireworks

-Will Training Make My Dog Feel Safe Around Fireworks?
+Will Counterconditioning Make My Dog Feel Safe Around Fireworks?

 Conditioning (or more properly called classical counter-conditioning by animal behaviorists) is a technique that is used with animals to get them used to an unpleasant stimulus.
 You can use a situation to which the dog normally acts negatively, like loud sounds, and you condition her so that she has a pleasant feeling about what used to bother her.